Starting Price (deluxe tier): $55

 H&R Block and TurboTax are well-matched, with both offering a range of products that will help you get your taxes done.
 Still, TurboTax edges H&R Block for several reasons, in spite of it costing a little more than H&R Block across the board.

-H&R Block has a more pleasing visual aesthetic, with large typography and heavier font weights, and it’s easier to navigate than TurboTax.
+H&R Block has a more pleasing, modern visual aesthetic, with large typography and heavier font weights, and it’s easier to navigate than TurboTax.
 H&R Block has integrations with financial institutions and can import W-2 forms with ease.
 Its cryptocurrency support is better than most — and includes a cost basis calculator — but it only connects to CoinTracker.

-TurboTax edges ahead of H&R Block in that it has better automated data import, including a donations estimator and solid cryptocurrency guidance — both in its help and its in-service support for connecting to multiple wallet services.
+TurboTax moves ahead of H&R Block in that it has better automated data import, including a donations estimator and solid cryptocurrency guidance — both in its help and its in-service support for connecting to multiple wallet services.

 But where TurboTax really shines is with its tax pro help.
 Not only is TurboTax’s pricing structure more clearly presented, but it’s much easier to connect to a tax professional to look over your return and, if necessary, do your taxes for you.